 Why Smoke Ahi Tuna on a Salt Block?

-Picture this: ruby-red ahi tuna, smoky and tender, with a salty crust that tastes like the ocean.
-That’s what you get when you smoke it low and slow on a Himalayan salt block.
-It’s a game-changer for seafood lovers, and trust me, it’s easier than shuckin’ oysters!
-The block seasons naturally, so you don’t need a heavy hand, and it makes a gorgeous platter for servin’.
-Plus, it’s perfect for impressin’ at your next beachside cookout.
+Picture ruby-red ahi tuna, smoky and tender, with a subtle salty crust that tastes like the ocean’s edge.
+That’s the magic of smoking ahi tuna on a salt block.
+It’s a game-changer for seafood lovers, and easier than shuckin’ oysters!
+The block seasons naturally, so you don’t need extra salt, and it doubles as a stunning platter for servin’.
+In my Shoreline Smoke dinners, it’s a showstopper, perfect for impressin’ at a beachside cookout.
+The block’s even heat ensures a perfect cook, and its hygienic properties, thanks to high heat and salinity, give peace of mind, making smoking ahi tuna on a salt block a coastal must-try.

 Recipe: Smoked Ahi Tuna on a Salt Block

-Here’s how I roll with this coastal gem—let’s get grillin’!
+Here’s how I bring this coastal gem to life—let’s get grillin’!

 Ingredients